is better than judgmental polarization."

 John Brummett, Columnist

-not give up on slow learners, on the poor and the most vulnerable, on people who are differently abled.
-Neither does it discriminate
+education does not give up on slow learners, on the poor and the most vulnerable, on people who are differently abled.
+Neither

-in terms of culture and faith affiliation.
-Instead, it capitalizes on the diversity of individual learners to broaden perspectives
+does it discriminate in terms of culture and faith affiliation.
+Instead, it capitalizes on the diversity of individual learners

-recognize that expanding the circle of opportunity and increasing the democratic potential of our own society, as well as
+important to recognize that expanding the circle of opportunity and increasing the democratic potential of our own society,

 "You can build a ramp to get anyone into a building, but it truly is the attitude that facilitates